leafo/lapis/README.md

 This repository contains a [Dockerfile](https://github.com/leafo/lapis/blob/master/Dockerfile) for running the entire test suite.
-You can it with the following commands:
+You can run it with the following commands:

 ```bash
 docker build -t lapis-test .